-- Giant anteaters are native to Central and South America and they live in forests, savannas, and grasslands.
+- Where they live: Giant anteaters are native to Central and South America.
+They live in forests, savannas and grasslands.

 - Giant anteaters have dense fur and bushy tails to keep them warm on cold nights.

 - They can run at speeds of over 30 miles (48 km) per hour.

 - Giant anteaters are insectivores, meaning that they eat insects.

 - They have a terrific sense of smell to help them find their food, which includes ants and termites.